Top U.S. general says no changes yet to transgender policy

 "Even if this were an order, implementing it legally would take considerable time, if it's even possible."

-Trump's threat to ban transgender service members unleashed a storm of legal threats from advocates who say they are seeking plaintiffs who want to sue.
+Trump's plan to ban transgender service members unleashed a storm of legal threats from advocates who say they are seeking plaintiffs who want to sue.

-Trump's surprise tweets did not make clear when a ban reversing Obama's policy to allow transgender people to openly serve would go into effect, nor whether it applies to serving members of the military or those wishing to join.
+Trump's tweets did not make clear when a ban would go into effect, nor whether it applies to serving members of the military or those wishing to join.

 But if the Defense Department actively roots out transgender people and discharges them from the military, the Pentagon is likely to face an especially contentious fight, legal experts say.